JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20221108.md

 ## Summary
 For the November 8th, 2022 election, across the state:
-- There are 5 bond measures.
+- There were 5 bond measures.
-- There are 16 levies: 7 are enrichment levies and 9 are capital levies.
+- There were 16 levies: 7 were enrichment levies and 9 were capital levies.

 Voters' pamphlet pro/con arguments summary.